DaltonCaughell/m3-markdown/exercise-1/README.md

 See `complete` branch for an example.

->When something is important enough, you do it even if the odds are not in your favor.
+>When something is important enough, you do it even if the odds are not in your favor. - Elon Musk

 [More Info](http://www.brainyquote.com/quotes/authors/e/elon_musk.html)